 Some minor changes were also made to the rest of the document after consultation.

-The OPCS-4 codes for Electrochemotherapy for primary basal cell carcinoma and primary squamous cell carcinoma are:
+This guidance updates and replaces the NICE interventional procedures guidance on electrochemotherapy for primary basal cell carcinoma and primary squamous cell carcinoma (IPG447).

 Commissioners and providers have a responsibility to promote an environmentally sustainable health and care system and should assess and reduce the environmental impact of implementing NICE recommendations wherever possible.